ilex-paraguariensis/yerbamate/README.md

 ```
 mate init my-imagenet-classifier --dataset cifar10 --model resnet
 ```
-And then go ahead and train it! (no coding so far 🤗)
+And then go ahead and train it (no coding so far 🤗).
 ```
 mate train resnet cifar10
 ```